Events in JDK 1.1 : Java Glossary

 How Do You Compose a Listener?

-Java 1.1 added inner classes and anonymous classes to make it easier to hook up listener code.
+Java version 1.1 added inner classes and anonymous classes to make it easier to hook up listener code.
 Here is code that could appear in the middle of a frame initialisation method that:

 1. defines a new anonymous class that extends the WindowAdapter listener.